venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/creating-new-wallet.md

 />

-**Step 7.** Confirm your password entering it twice and click the “create a wallet” button.
+**Step 7.** Confirm your password by entering it twice and press the "create a wallet" button.
+This will complete the setup process of your new account on Venom Wallet.

 <Image img={img06} alt="Click send button"